pgexperts/pg_merge_table/README.md

 * Currently, only single-column primary keys are accepted.

-* When running in "live" mode (not dry-run), the number of records updated and inserted are not available, as an update cannot be distinguished from an insert in live mode.
-The number of updated vs inserted is available in dry-run mode.

 * Columns that are of a type that cannot be successfully cast to a portable format (such as text) and back again cannot be copied using this tool.
 All in-core and contrib/ PostgreSQL types can be so cast, but it is possible that some extension and user-defined types might fail.